 Don’t Worry Darling, Olivia Wilde’s directorial follow-up to 2019’s Booksmart, is stirring up controversy before it hits theaters on Sept.
-23. The film, which stars Florence Pugh, also marks pop star Harry Styles’ first major starring role.
+23 and HBO Max on Nov.
+7. The film, which stars Florence Pugh, also marks pop star Harry Styles’ first major starring role.
 Written by screenwriter Katie Silberman and also featuring Chris Pine, KiKi Layne, Nick Kroll, and Gemma Chan, Don’t Worry Darling has been highly anticipated since it was announced in 2019.

 But in the lead-up to its premiere, Don’t Worry Darling has drawn attention for more than just its star-studded cast.
 In July, Page Six, citing anonymous sources, reported that Pugh had a falling out with Wilde, prompting gossip and speculation online that has been fueled by recent promotional interviews given by Wilde, Pugh, and Styles.
 And the internet’s interest in the film’s major players—Wilde and Styles reportedly started dating after meeting on the film’s set—is at a fever pitch.

 Many have cited sexism as the engine behind the rumors and drama.
 Wilde has faced criticism for dating the star of her own movie—something male directors have done for decades without stoking the same level of outrage.
 There’s an added layer of conversation from Styles’ fans, who are unhappy with Wilde and express their dislike for her online.
 There’s also the obsession that Hollywood—and the world at large—has with women who might not get along, drawing attention to “feuds” that might not actually exist.

 There’s also a question of whether there’s any truth to these rumors, many of which come from anonymous sources and have been spread by TikTok.
 Either way, all eyes will be on Wilde and the cast as the film gets closer to release.